mamaicode/NarchOS/README.md

-# Welcome to NarchOS, dedicated OS for you
+# Welcome to NarchOS, we are dedicated to you
 NarchOS is a multitasking operating system and kernel with an interactive shell

 # How to use NarchOS